PYSX-Physix/Meta-Human-Creator-App/README.md

-# Heads Up!

-This product is deprecated and has been replaced by the [Epic Games Developer Tools Application](https://github.com/PYSX-Physix/EpicGamesDeveloperTools).
-Reason is because I have put a lot more tools into this project such as the docs and dev tools like the marketplace, dev portal, etc. This project will no longer be maintained or updated to the latest version of Unreal Engine.

 # Meta Human Creator App

 The Meta-Human Creator is a editor for creating realistic humans and importing them into Unreal Engine 4.27.X-5.X.X